 - The RS Community Liaison, Ms. Leslie reported that these past months have allowed the provider to increase their efforts to establish stronger and more promising job opportunities for refugees.
 This will allow refugees to gain a confident sense of economic self-sufficiency within their community.
-All refugee employment and adult education service providers around the state are engaged in a similar effort. - IRC reported that staff met with the management of a meat packing plant, FPL in Cairo, Georgia that supplies meat to Walmart.
+All refugee employment and adult education service providers around the state are engaged in a similar effort. - IRC provider staff met with the management of a meat packing plant in Cairo, George that supplies meat to Walmart.
 Twelve refugees were recruited to work in the plant which offered a higher wage than their current jobs at Marpan, a recycling plant.
-The meat packing company at first offered to have a van pick up the employees but soon a few refugees bought used cars and now drive in car pools to work 5-6 days a week.
+The meat packing company at first offered to have a van pick up the employees but soon a few refugees bought used cars and now drive in car pools to work 5 days a week.
 If they are still employed after 3 months they will receive a substantial raise.
 Both male and female refugees are working at the plant and seem satisfied with their jobs.
 They dress warm and have adapted to the chilly environment.
-Manufacturing jobs is exactly what the refugees have been requesting.

-- IRC's Employment Specialist has continued strengthening ties to Florida State University (FSU), Food Service Program, Sydexo.
+Manufacturing jobs is exactly what the refugees have been requesting. - IRC's Employment Specialist has continued strengthened ties to Florida State University (FSU), Food Service Program, Sydeco.
 This company manages several restaurants and dining facilities on campus and is willing to give priority hiring to local refugees.
 This is convenient as it is on a bus route from their apartments and has varied shifts and hours.
-The same arrangement has been sought with Florida Agriculture and Mechanical University (FAMU).
-The downfall of this employment site is that summer hours are greatly reduced. - FAMU has offered refugees a few jobs in their Maintenance Department.
+The same arrangement has been sought with Florida Agriculture and Mechanical University (FAMU). - FAMU has offered refugees a few jobs in their Maintenance Department.
 It is hoped these partnerships for employment are successful and expand. - A few refugees have been attending their English classes in the morning and early afternoon at ACE then reporting for work at FSU in late afternoon for the evening shift.
-Hopefully, by example other refugees will follow this schedule. - It was also reported that a former refugee from Egypt owns a local used car business and has been supportive in helping other refugees purchase reliable cars. - The task force group was reminded by the Community Liaison that IRC provider staff, community partners, and task force members need to continually advocate for other sources of employment during their on-going community activities.
+Hopefully, by example other refugees will follow this schedule.